 Consultant fees in line with prevailing market conditions may be payable insofar as any director performs work on behalf of the Company, in addition to the Board work.

-Pension benefits shall be either benefit-based or contribution-based or a combination thereof, with individual retirement ages, however in no case earlier than the age of 60.
-Benefit-based pension benefits are conditional on the benefits being earned during a pre-determined period of employment.
+Pension benefits shall be contribution-based with individual retirement ages in no case earlier than the age of 62.
 In the event the employment terminates prior to the retirement age, the executive shall receive a paid-up policy for earned pension.

 The Board of Directors shall be entitled to deviate from the guidelines where special reasons exist in an individual case.

-For detailed information regarding current compensation structures, reference is made to note 2 in the Annual Report.
+For detailed information regarding current compensation structures, reference is made to note 2 in the Annual Report for the financial year 2016 (pdf).

 Remuneration to senior executives